The Portfolio Method

 Which portfolio career type are you?

 Most career frameworks were built for people who do one thing.
 You do not.
-Bridge Builder, Packager, Orchestrator, Mosaic: there is a name for what you are.
+Expander, Pioneer, Architect, Curator: there is a name for what you are.
 And once you find it, you stop apologising for it.

 5 Money Myths Keeping You Underpaid (And Who Benefits From Your Silence)

-The gap between £200 and £20,000 for the same category of work is not about talent or experience.
+The gap between what one person charges and what another charges for the same work is not about talent or experience.
 It is an information gap.
-And the people who benefit most from you staying in the dark are the ones making the offers.
+The people who benefit most from your silence are the ones making the offers.

 Portfolio career, explained